hathibelagal-dev/instantpolyglot/docs/eng/Danish.md

 ### Soft d

-The letter "d" in Danish often represents a soft sound, particularly in the middle or end of words.
+The letter “d” in Danish often represents a soft sound, particularly in the middle or end of words.
 This sound is typically transcribed as [ð] in IPA, but its exact pronunciation can vary:

 - **mad** [mæð] (food)
 - **rød** [ʁœːˀð] (red)